mlwilkerson/fa-svg-without-pseudo-elements/README.md

 # Choosing Plugins

 The key here is to omit the `PseudoElements` plugin from the SVG Core plugins used in the build.
+But that doesn't tell which plugins you should include.

+You should review the [list of plugins in the docs](https://docs.fontawesome.com/apis/javascript/plugins#font-awesome-can-do-a-lot) to see which features you rely upon in order to choose the correct set of plugins for your project.

+## Omitting the PseudoElements Plugin

 That is only a viable workaround if you're not using pseudo-elements for Font Awesome SVG/JS in your project.
 By default, they are not enabled in the `FontAwesomeConfig`.
 So unless you know that you do need them, then probaly you aren't using them anyway.